-A dashed red line will appear around the form area.
+A dotted red line will appear around the form area.
 It is important that any objects that are to be used by your form are within this area, otherwise they will be ignored by the form.

 - 8) Make sure your cursor is within the red form area.
-We will change some of the form properties that will be displayed down in the Properties panel. - 9) Enter orders for the form name.
+We will change some of the form properties that will be displayed down in the Properties panel. - 9) Enter orders for the Form ID.
 In our website the form name isn't crucial, but when you are creating a form to be used along with scripting and databases it can become important to name your form. - 10) For Action enter the word MAILTO: followed by your own email address.
-This will mean that when the form is completed, the results will be sent to you. - 11) Change the name of the form to orders. - 12) Make sure Method is set to Post so that the form will send results.
+This will mean that when the form is completed, the results will be sent to you. - 11) Make sure Method is set to Post so that the form will send results.
 Some types of forms which need to retrieve instead of sending information, (such as a form on a search page) will use the Get method instead.

-- 13) Press [Enter] to create a new blank line within the form area. - 14) From the Insert menu select Form and then Button.
-A submit button will be inserted by default but the options for the button are easy to change.
+- 12) Press [Enter] to create a new blank line within the form area. - 13) From the Insert menu select Form and then Button. - 14) When the button options appear, leave them as they are and click OK.
+A submit button will be inserted by default but the options for the button are easy to change. - 15) Select the button so that its properties are visible in the Properties panel.
+Change the Value property to Submit Details.
+This will change the text on the button itself. - 16) Change the Button Name to Submit. - 17) Make sure the Action is set to Submit Form.

-- 15) Select the button so that its properties are visible in the Properties panel.
-Change the Label property to Submit Details.
-This will change the text on the button itself. - 16) Click after the button you have created and add a second button.
+18) Click after the button you have created and add a second button.
 We want this to be a reset button that will clear the form so set its properties as shown below.

-17) Centre align the paragraph that the buttons are on.
+19) Centre align the paragraph that the buttons are on (Right click and Align).